The CJCA welcomes applications from current Queen's Law students to join the editorial board.

 - A writing sample.
 This need not be on a legal topic; the purpose is more to gauge your writing style and attention to detail than your knowledge of any particular content.

-Depending on the level of interest, Professor Karton may conduct interviews with applicants.
+Depending on the level of interest, interviews may be conducted (online or by phone).